ShiuanShr/Risk_Analysis-EDA-for-Top-200--Compliance-Risk/README.md

 However, as a leader of this project, we could briefly talk about how we implement the project.

 In the beginning, it was EDA for risk report without the precedent case.
-The raw data is extremely dirty beyond our expectations.
+The raw data was extremely dirty beyond our expectations and came from the backend.
 After complex data cleaning process and text mining preprocessing, we get relative 'cleaned' monthly-based trading record datasets for over 50 countries Bitfinex served.
 It was a massive scale dataset.
 Therefore, we randomly picked one country's dataset as the first profiling target and then applied the following data process on the rest of them after we construct the mature data pipeline.